PeerPrep/peerprep/README.md

 Note that the admin portal is not accessible until you grant yourself admin privileges.
 You may carry out the steps here to grant yourself admin access.

 :warning: Note that this step must be done only after all the services are up and you have successfully logged into the frontend using Google or Github.

+Run the following commands in the terminal one after another:

 ```sql
 docker exec -it peerprep-postgres bash